snowdrop/k8s-infra/ansible/README-k8s.md

   You can next access it at the address `http://external_ip_address.nip.io`.
   The External IP address exposing the console can be changed using the following parameter `-e external_ip_address=192.168.99.50`

+  To uninstall the `ocp4 console`, execute this command where you pass the parameter `-e remove=true`

 ### K8s Service Catalog and OABroker